-More than 5 million teeth are knocked out each year; many during sports activities, resulting in nearly $500 million spent on replacing these teeth each year.
+More than 5 million teeth are lost each year; many during sports activities.
 In an issue of Dental Traumatology it was reported among children ages 13-17, sports-related activities were associated with the highest number of dental injuries.
-Males are traumatized twice as often as females, with the maxillary central incisor being the most commonly injured tooth.
+Males are injured twice as often as females, with the maxillary central incisors being the most commonly injured teeth.
 Studies of orofacial injuries published over the last thirty years reflects various injury rates dependent on the sample size, the age of participants, and the specific sports.
 In soccer, baseball, and softball, a small percentage of children wear mouthguards.
 The National Federation of State High School Association (NFHS) indicated that of all injuries, less than 1% are oral injuries because football players are wearing properly fitted mouthguards.
 Prior to the use of mouthguards, injuries to the orofacial areas occurred over 50% of the time.
 The NFHS recommends mouthguards for any sports where there is a potential for orofacial injury from body contact.
 It is clear that the need for studies, education, and regulations for mouthguard implementation is a major concern in the dental field.

 All athletes constitute a population that is extremely susceptible to dental trauma.
 Dental injuries are the most common type of orofacial injury.
 An athlete has a greater chance of receiving an orofacial injury every season of play.
 It is estimated that mouthguards prevent between 100,000 and 200,000 oral injuries per year in professional football alone.
-The American Academy of Pediatric Dentistry and the American Dental Association recommend a mouthguard for all children and youth participating in any organized sports activities.
+The AAPD and ADA recommend a mouthguard for all children and youth participating in any organized sports activities.

 Following is a list of types of injuries an athlete may sustain that are of particular concern to the dental professional.

 Soft Tissue Injuries